 Few theoretical papers analyze the effect of asymmetric information among dealers.
 Even fewer do so within a dynamic framework.
-Some static models in which dealers or, more generally, liquidity providers are asymmetrically informed are Roëll (1988), Bloomfield and O'Hara (2000), de Frutos and Manzano (2005) and Boulatov and George (2013).
-Within a dynamic framework, Moussa Saley and De Meyer (2003) and Calcagno and Lovo (2006) study the case of one betterinformed price maker.
+Some static models in which dealers or, more generally, liquidity providers are asymmetrically informed are Roëll (1988), Bloomfield and O'Hara (2000), De Frutos and Manzano (2005), and Boulatov and George (2013).
+Within a dynamic framework, Moussa Saley and De Meyer (2003) and Calcagno and Lovo (2006) study the case of one better-informed price maker.
 De Meyer (2010) considers the case of two-sided incomplete information.
-However, their constructions are not belief-free, to the extent that they rely on the specific assumptions made on the dealers' information structure.
+However, in none of these papers the constructions is belief-free, to the extent that it relies on the specific assumptions made on the dealers' information structure.
 The results obtained by Du and Zhu (2012) are closer in spirit to our work.
-Within the framework of a double auction, they show that for a specific additive functional form of bidders' values, the static auction has an ex post equilibrium and that this property extends to the repeated auction, giving rise to an "almost" belief-free equilibrium.
+Within the framework of a double auction, they show that for a specific additive functional form of bidders' values, the static auction has an ex post equilibrium and that this property extends to the repeated auction, giving rise to an almost belief-free equilibrium.

 This paper is organized as follows.
-Section 1 introduces the baseline model.
-Section 2 describes the benchmark zero-profit equilibrium for the baseline model.
-Section 3 presents the BFE that is defined in 3.1.
-Section 3.2 presents the necessary condition that a BFE must satisfy, and Section 3.3 presents a simple "Markov" BFE.
-Section 4 presents simulations of the BFE and its empirical implications.
-Section 5 presents the general model and studies its BFE.
-Section 6 discusses extensions to imperfect monitoring of dealers' actions, non-stationary states of nature and dealers' strategies based on private information.
-Section 7 concludes.
-Appendix A contains the proofs for the baseline model, and Appendix B contains the proofs for the general model.
+Section 2 introduces the baseline model.
+Section 3 describes the benchmark zero-profit equilibrium for the baseline model.
+Section 4 defines BFE, examines the necessary condition that a BFE must satisfy, and presents a simple "Markov" BFE.
+Section 5 offers simulations of the BFE and its empirical implications.
+Section 6 presents the general model and studies its BFE.
+Section 7 discusses extensions to imperfect monitoring of dealers' actions, non-stationary states of nature, and dealers' strategies based on private information.
+Section 8 concludes.
+Appendix A contains the proofs for the baseline model, and Appendix B has the proofs for the general model.